Kesireddy-rohini/voting-system/README.md

-# 🗳️ **Voting System Project**
+# 🗳️ **Vote vault Project**

-Welcome to the Voting System project!
+Welcome to the Vote vault project!
 This application enables users to participate in elections by registering, logging in, and casting their votes.
 It offers additional features like an AI-powered Q&A system and demographic insights to enhance user experience and provide meaningful insights into voting patterns.

 ---